kirstenmaas/NeRF-CA/README.md

 - <b>Training</b>: The training code can be found in the folder /train.
 Our main method can be ran through the <b>run_composite.py</b> file, for which the hyperparameters can be defined in the <i>composite.txt</i> file.

 ## Citation
-If you use this code for your research, please cite our work:
+If you use this code for your research, please cite our work.

-TODO